 spending a lot of money stopping.
-And as a child of a God who offers “new mercies every morning,” I wave my snow-white resolutionary flag proudly.
-When my children were little, the New Year was the perfect time to re-settle into routines that had fallen away during the Christmas season.
+When my children were little, the school year was the perfect time to re-settle into routines that had fallen away during the summer.
 I would promise to sign that homework folder every night and offer my family organic dinners by candlelight.

 Some years I vowed to make more realistic resolutions 🙂

 All kidding aside (!) – the new school year offers blank slate for parents to reevaluate family routines, even from a faith perspective.
 You are the experts on your own children: you are the keepers of schedules and secrets and routines.
 You know when your child needs a dose of grace, an extra hug, a measure of discipline, or all of the above.
 And that is why we want to equip you to make the most of the time with your children.
 Many of us grew up in churches with a “leave it to the experts” model of faith development – this grew out of the movement that formed most of the churches we grew up in, where parents went to church and kids to Sunday School, or maybe everyone went to Sunday School and then families worshiped together.
 And some even went back on Wednesday night!
 But “faith development” came to be known under those italics…and left to the “experts.”
 This was part of the movement where most of us were baptized into church membership, rather than taught to be followers of Christ.
 This resulted in the mentality of the church-goer as “consumer” and left all of the faith nurturing to the Pastor and the other experts.
 I used to think that we would visit God at church…that was where God “lived” – because God wasn’t mentioned much from 1pm on Sunday-Saturday evening.

 But the realities of today’s culture have made two things glaringly obvious to this seasoned parent and nurturer of faith: